maexx393/notificare-push-lib-android/README.md

 	<uses-permission android:name="android.permission.INTERNET"/>
 	<uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>

-Where 'xx' is the actual target version of your app
+Where `xx` is the actual target version of your app

 For Android version < 4.1, add these permissions